prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 Take your time to develop a baseline comfort with various HTML elements.
 For now, don't worry about styling these elements or making them look good.
 Ignore references about CSS and styling.

+Your goal is to expand your site across three pages, including consistent navigation links to all other pages.
+Also try to display at least one image.

 As you develop your website, use an iterative development approach.
 Focus on small tasks one at a time.
-Edit your HTML file(s), preview your changes, then commit your changes.
+Edit your HTML file(s), preview your changes, then use GitHub Desktop to commit your changes.
 Then repeat the process.
-Every so often, use GitHub Desktop to push / sync your local commits up to the remote repository.
+Every so often, use GitHub Desktop to push / sync your local commits up to the remote repository, where you should see them reflected on GitHub.

 Nice Job!
 You are developing like a pro!